AGE of Central Texas helps older adults and their caregivers thrive as they navigate the realities and opportunities of aging and caregiving.

 Meet Ann, Mother of Two Hundred and Twenty Seven

-At 83, Ann has Alzheimer’s Disease, so now she lets others help take care of her.
-She still lives in her home with the help of family and other caregivers.
-Ann attends AGE’s Adult Day Health Center every day during the week.
-She is monitored daily by the nurse to keep an eye on her health, she is in a safe environment with fun activities, and most of all she spends her days surrounded by other people.
+At 83, Ann had Alzheimer’s Disease, so she let others help take care of her.
+She lived in her home with the help of family and other caregivers until her passing.
+Ann attended AGE’s Thrive Social & Wellness Center every day during the week.
+She was monitored daily by the nurse to keep an eye on her health, she was in a safe environment with fun activities, and most of all she spent her days surrounded by other people.

-Ann’s memory loss has not affected her giving and joyful spirit.
-Our staff describes Ann as an “instigator of love.”
-She is the first to stand and applaud after a musical performance in the center.
-On the group’s daily walks, she greets everyone she encounters with a high five.
-And at the Center she always helps and watches out for others–gently helping someone eat their lunch if they’ve begun to struggle feeding themselves, or welcoming the quiet newcomer.
+Ann’s memory loss did not affect her giving and joyful spirit.
+Our staff still describes Ann as an “instigator of love.”
+She was the first to stand and applaud after a musical performance in the center.
+On the group’s daily walks, she greeted everyone she encountered with a high five.
+And at the Center, she always helped and watched out for others–gently helping someone eat their lunch if they’ve begun to struggle feeding themselves, or welcoming the quiet newcomer.

-Yes, Ann has spent her entire life taking care of others.
-We are grateful that she and her family have chosen to let AGE of Central Texas help take care of her.
+Yes, Ann spent her entire life taking care of others.
+We are grateful that she and her family allowed AGE of Central Texas help take care of her.

 “We all need assistance; we all need a helping hand.
 No person’s an island.” – Wilbur

 Good Afternoon, my name is Wilbur.
-I am a client at AGE’s Adult Day Care Center.
+I am a client at AGE’s Thrive Social & Wellness Center.
 I am 87 years old and a World War II Army Combat Veteran.
 I served in combat with the infantry in the European Theatre and in the Army of Occupation in Japan.
 After my military service I was employed in the United States Postal Service from April 1946 until my retirement in January 1985.

-At AGE’s Adult Day Health Center we do activities, and at the start of each month every client receives a calendar of daily activities for the month.
+At AGE’s Thrive Social & Wellness Center, we do activities, and at the start of each month every client receives a calendar of daily activities for the month.
 Every day we walk and we do exercise.
 Some of our activities are arts and crafts, music, entertainment, games, trivia, sing-a-longs, dances, and a lot more.
 All activities help the body, mind, and soul.